 Even the most adept supply chain managers must dedicate the time to rework their efficiency strategies as their company grows and the business climate continues to evolve.
 These days, customer expectations are at an all-time high, especially when it comes to fulfillment speed, which means that each moving part of the supply chain must be thoroughly assessed and painstakingly monitored to best ensure that the product is being brought into the market with both speed and effectiveness in mind.

-When it comes to building supply chain efficiency, pricey upgrades or hiring overhauls aren’t always necessary to make an impactful change — sometimes all managers need to do is increase awareness, focus on training and look into the future to better achieve or improve upon goals.
-Follow these steps to help your company build on its current supply chain efficiency strategy:
+When it comes to building supply chain efficiency and performance, pricey upgrades or hiring overhauls aren’t always necessary to make an impactful change — sometimes all managers need to do is increase awareness, focus on training and look into the future to better achieve or improve upon goals.
+So, how does supply chain management help a company to improve efficiency and effectiveness?
+Follow these steps and look at these supply chain examples to help your company build on its current supply chain efficiency strategy:

 - Increase your supply chain’s visibility